 But before we begin, kudos to you for checking out this article.
 Just by reading you’re taking an important first step to get your body on the right track for the new year.
 (Also, happy almost new year!)

 So let’s get you that much-needed post-holiday detox, eh?

 Toss your holiday leftovers.
 They’re stale anyway.
 Besides, you don’t even like fruitcake.

 If you feel especially bloated, it is likely due to the sugar, refined carbs and salt you’ve been sucking down at holiday bingefests.

 Extreme detoxes aren’t necessary after the holidays (or ever, really).
 As such, I’m not going to tell you to sip your meals out of a straw for the next six months.

 However, it’s important to clear your body of excess sugar, salt, and toxins that have built up over weeks of holiday abuse.
 Excess salt causes fluid retention and puffiness; refined sugar causes spikes in blood sugar (and associated cravings); and excess alcohol and caffeine cause dehydration.

-After weeks of abuse from sweets and carb-loaded goodies, your liver and muscle glycogen is likely topped out and you’re retaining water causing bloating and puffiness.
+After weeks of pounding sweets and carb-loaded goodies, your liver and muscle glycogen is likely topped out and you’re retaining water causing bloating and puffiness.
 Cutting your carbs will allow you to jettison the unneeded water (and weight) rapidly.
 Eat plenty of filling protein and healthy fats instead.